 How to Make Paper Snowflakes

 Once the snowflake stencils are made, the pouches will be covered with paint.
 When the paint has dried, the stencil is removed, leaving a beautiful snowflake below.

 While these can be made in any color, I prefer the combination of turquoise blue with silver and rhinestone accents reminiscent of the Frozen movies.

 How to Paint a Snowflake Christmas Gift Pouch

 - your pouches, of course, in the color you want your snowflake to be (I used white.)

 1. Cut out a snowflake from freezer paper.
-See how here.
-To make you paper craft look more like a snowflake than a mandala, you’ll want to cut a wedge out of the center on your triangle of paper (in a decorated manner, of course).
+See how to cut a paper snowflake here.
+To make the paper look more like a snowflake than a mandala, cut a wedge out of the center of the folded triangle of paper, leaving more of a v-shape rather than a triangle.
+You’ll want to do this in a decorated manner, of course, as shown below.

-2. Iron the freezer paper snowflakes, shiny side down, onto your pouch.
-Put a small piece of cardboard inside the pouch to keep the paint from bleeding through to the back.
+2. Iron the freezer paper snowflake(s), shiny side down, onto your pouch.
+Slip a piece of cardboard inside the pouch to keep the paint from bleeding through to the back once you start painting.

 4. Let the paint dry, and then carefully peel the freezer paper snowflake off of your pouch.
 Admire your beautiful snowflake!!

 5. Iron the pouch to set the paint according to the directions for your particular fabric paint.